jimy-byerley/pymadcad/docs/reference/rendering.rst

 This module provides a render pipeline system featuring:

-- class `Scene` to gather the data to render
+- Class `Scene` to gather the data to render
-- widget `View` that actually renders the scene
+- Widget `View` that actually renders the scene
-- the display protocol, that allows any object to define its `Display` subclass to be rendered in a scene.
+- The display protocol, that allows any object to define its `Display` subclass to be rendered in a scene.

 The view is for window integration and user interaction. `Scene` is only to manage the objects to render .
 Almost all madcad data types can be rendered to scenes being converted into an appropriate subclass of `Display`.
 Since the conversion from madcad data types into display instance is automatically handled via the *display protocol*, you usually don't need to deal with displays directly.

 .. autofunction:: show